-When Autumn arrivessome outdoor enthusiasts lament the waning daylight, this season certainly has a bright side.
-Before revealing their skeleton of branches, the variety of trees in the Highlands region creates a spectrum rivaling the foliage of anywhere in the country.
+When autumn arrives in New Jersey, some outdoor enthusiasts lament the waning daylight, but fall in the Garden State also has a bright side.
+Before revealing their skeleton of branches, trees in the Highlands Region creates a spectrum rivaling foliage anywhere in the country.

 On a calm day, enjoy the peaceful reflection of foliage on Lake Musconetcong at the south end of the park.
-But if you wish to venture further away from the bustling highways near Netcong, find your way to Rt.
-46 W. Making your way past Budd Lake and through Hackettstown, you might smell the sweet aroma of MM/Mars Inc. which makes its home here.
+But if you wish to venture further away from the bustling highways near Netcong, find your way to Route 46 West.
+Making your way past Budd Lake and through Hackettstown, you might smell the sweet aroma of MM/Mars Inc. which makes its home here.
 As you travel further, you will encounter a landscape much more rural.
-Driving though the Great Meadows of Independence Township, enjoy the contrast of the dark flatlands and the colorful hillsides surrounding it.
+Driving through the Great Meadows of Independence Township, enjoy the contrast of the dark flatlands and the colorful hillsides surrounding it.

-Shortly after the meadows, Rt.
-46 closely follows the flow of the Pequest River.
+Shortly after the meadows, Route 46 closely follows the flow of the Pequest River.
 On the left, the Pequest Wildlife Management Area offers a wonderful nature center and trails to stretch your legs just across the babbling, trout-filled river.
 This entire valley is surrounded by the splendid colors of various tree species.
 By now, you may be getting rather hungry from your drive.
 What better place to stop for a bite than in Buttzville at the famous Hot Dog Johnny's.
-Located right on the Pequest River, this hotdog stand will have you reminiscing about the "good old days."
+Located right on the Pequest River, this hotdog stand will have you reminiscing about the good ole' days.

-After filling up with a frosty mug of root beer, continue to Rt.
-519 S. This bucolic county road offers autumn scenery along its entire stretch as it makes its way past numerous places you may wish to return during the fall and winter seasons.
+After filling up with a frosty mug of root beer, continue to Route 519 South.
+This bucolic county road offers autumn scenery along its entire stretch as it makes its way past numerous places you may wish to return during the fall and winter seasons.
 Hensler Farm, Mackey's Orchard, and Wyckoff's Tree Farm, just to name a few.

-Heading further south will take you through Harmony Township, home to Merrill Creek Reservior, noted for its views of the Delaware Water Gap and its Bald Eagle inhabitants.
-Shortly after crossing Rt.
-57, you will come to the Jim and Mary Lee Museum on the left.
+Heading further south will take you through Harmony Township, home to Merrill Creek Reservoir, noted for its views of the Delaware Water Gap and its Bald Eagle inhabitants.
+Shortly after crossing Route 57, you will come to the Jim and Mary Lee Museum on the left.
 Since starting your journey along the Morris Canal, this might be a good turn around point after checking out the history of the inclined plane here and enjoying the view.
-If you are short on time, continue south on Rt.
-519 to Rt.
-22 E. and you will quickly find Rt.78 to bring you home.
+If you are short on time, continue south on Route 519 to Route 22 East. and you will quickly find Route 78 to bring you home.